 - Sport Clips (98 percent 5-year survival rate and 14-percent growth rate).

 You aren’t the only one looking at these numbers and getting excited.
 The franchise sector is continuing to scale faster than the rest of the country.
-Research from the International Franchise Association (IFA) claims the sector will grow by $36 billion this year.
+The latest research from the International Franchise Association (IFA) claims the GDP from this sector grew by 6.1 percent to $451 billion in 2018.
+(Franchise business output was estimated to be up 6.2 percent to $757 billion.)

 “Franchising is an American success story,” IFA president and CEO Robert Cresanti recently said.
 “Establishments are growing faster and creating more jobs at a faster pace than the overall economy.
 They’re getting more sales and growth than other businesses.”